-County of Marin: Matthew Hymel
+County of Marin: Matthew Hymel Re: Zero Waste Consultant Contract

-Attached for your approval is a Contract with R3 Consulting Group to complete a Zero Waste Feasibility and Planning Study for Marin County.
-This Contract is for a not to exceed amount of \$100,000.
+Fairfax: Michael Rock Attached is a Contract with R3 Consulting Group to complete a Zero Waste Feasibility and Planning Study for Marin County.
+The Contract has been reviewed and was recommended by your Executive Committee on October 22, 2008.
+This Contract is for a not to exceed amount of \$100,000 and funds are available in the existing budget.